It can take a little time to ensure that your business is ready to offer to market in its best shape.

 Our list is not exhaustive, and you will be adapt it to fit the nature of your business.
 You will also want to have a chat with your lawyer and selling agent as to whether you are going to ask any potential buyer to agree to keep your information confidential, until a sale is completed.

-- Business accounts for at least the past three years.
-Ask your accountant in good time to ensure that you have these ready to present to your selling agent or, if agreed, potential buyers.
+- 3+ years of latest business accounts.
+Ask your accountant in good time so that you have these ready to present to your selling agent or, if agreed, potential buyers.

-- A schedule of all current employees, showing the information needed by a buyer to take the employees on following a business transfer, including rates of pay, holiday entitlement and records of absence.
+- A schedule of all current employees.
+This should show the information needed by a buyer to take the employees on following a business transfer, such as rates of pay, holiday entitlement and absence records.
 You will also be asked for a copy of the employment contract that you use, with any staff handbook and other relevant policies.

-- Confirmation of any pensions scheme provided by the business.
+- Details of pension schemes provided by the business.

 - Details of all properties from which the business trades, including whether they are held freehold or leasehold.